 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I rise today to firstly voice my gratitude to the recreation committee members from Igloolik, along with the alcohol education committee.

-They organized an event for June 2 to 5, namely a fishing derby to catch the largest fish, and the people preparing for this event, as well as the people who stated they are leaving to go fishing are who I am envious of currently.
+They organized an event for June 2 to 5, namely, a fishing derby to catch the largest fish.
+I am envious of the people preparing for this event and the people who stated they are leaving to go fishing.
 Currently, I believe it is almost impossible to catch this event due to the complete absence of any seats on flights going up to Igloolik.
-I wish all participants in the derby a safe time, to always be aware of your surroundings and to have a wonderful time, and I know for a fact, that the people attending the derby will enjoy it.

-For residents unable to travel to the fishing lake, the recreation committee will also have a localized fishing derby, namely a cod fishing derby around our island.
+I wish all participants in the derby a safe time, to always be aware of your surroundings, and to have a wonderful time.
+I know for a fact that the people attending the derby will enjoy it.
+For residents unable to travel to the fishing lake, the recreation committee will also have a localized cod fishing derby around our island.
 Our recreation committee is very innovative and organize very good events, so I voice my appreciation for their consistent hard work.
 Thank you, Mr. Speaker.